cobalthq/cobalt-product-public-docs/content/en/APIUseCases/create_asset.md

 ---
-title: "Use Our API to Create an Asset"
+title: "Create an Asset"
 linkTitle: "Create an Asset"
 weight: 110
 description: >
-  Use this sequence of REST calls to create an asset.
+  Run this sequence of REST calls to create an asset.
 ---

 {{% pageinfo %}}
-Use this document with our [Cobalt API documentation](https://docs.cobalt.io) to manage assets and pentests.
+Use this document with our [Cobalt API documentation](https://docs.cobalt.io) to define your assets on the Cobalt platform.
 {{% /pageinfo %}}

 <!-- Future task: set up variables for `YOUR-PERSONAL-API-TOKEN` and
 `YOUR-V2-ORGANIZATION-TOKEN`.
 May support automated populating of REST calls. -->

-This page describes how you can use our API To create an [asset](../../getting-started/glossary/#asset).

 ## Create an API Token in the Cobalt UI